last updated 19/02/2018

-Some vendors, particularly those selling piggy back ECUs, will have you think that “tuning” is some sort of sophisticated optimisation process.
+Some vendors, particularly those selling piggy back ECUs and rempas, will have you think that “tuning” is some sort of sophisticated optimisation process.
 It is implied that efficiency is improved through the tuning process.
 Actually tuning involves finding out exactly how much extra fuel can be dumped into the engine under various conditions.
 So if you want to really push the limits on what your engine is capable of then tuning is helpful.
 This doesn’t change how the extra power relates to failure rate.
 Using fancy programmable chips and tuning them on a dyno does not circumvent the laws of physics.

 If you are after modest gains then any old chip from a reputable supplier will do.
 Plug it in, use it at a low setting and you should get acceptable results.
 If you want to push the limits then get a more fancy chip or piggy back ECU and tune it on a dyno.
 In either case you’ll suffer from increased failure rate.
 The higher the increase in power, the higher the increase in failure rate.
 Tuning at higher power gains will prevent high risk problems like over-fueling.

 To market their products, some chip vendors suggest your engine is de-tuned from the factory.
 De-tuned with respect to what?